 - Leaves, grass clippings, brush trimmings, and limbs (no longer than 8 feet long and 6 inches in diameter) can be brought to our site for no fee.

 - We do not accept old mulch or soil as yard waste.
 Mulch, dirt, sod with soil attached, large stumps, and sections of wood too large to pass through our grinding equipment can be brought to our facility as construction debris, processed for regular landfill disposal.

-- Larger/commercial loads should be brought through the main facility entrance, weighed in at the scale house, then directed to the primary yard waste recyclng area to be unloaded on the ground.
+- Larger/commercial loads should be brought through the main facility entrance, weighed in at the scale house, and then directed to the primary yard waste recycling area to be unloaded on the ground.

-By bringing your yard waste to the Reichs Ford Road site, you are helping to create a top quality, landscape enhancing mulch and compost, available at low cost to county residents and businesses.
+By bringing your yard waste to the Reichs Ford Road site, you are helping to create top-quality, landscape-enhancing mulch and compost available at low cost to county residents and businesses.
 View more information on these products.

-Since 1989 Maryland law has required that, "A vehicle with any load may not be driven on any highway unless the load and any covering on the load are fastened securely to prevent the load or covering from becoming loose or detached or from in any way endangering other users of the highway."
-This include loads of yard debris, mulch or compost!
+Since 1989 Maryland law has required that "A vehicle with any load may not be driven on any highway unless the load and any covering on the load are fastened securely to prevent the load or covering from becoming loose or detached or from in any way endangering other users of the highway."
+This includes loads of yard debris, mulch, or compost!

 Please call the Office of Recycling 301-600-2960, Monday through Friday, 7:30 a.m. to 4:30 p.m., if you have questions about composting, mulch, or general yard waste management.